Navid-Ziaei/LDGD/README.md

 ## Repository Structure
 This repository is organized as follows:

-- `src/main.py`: The main script to run the BTsC model.
+- `src/main.py`: The main script to run the LDGD model.

 - `src/LDGD/data`: Contains scripts for data loading  and preprocessing .